SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ### Sending Domain Step 1: Add the Domain

 If you didn't add a sending domain during your sign up process, you can [add one now in the SparkPost app](https://app.sparkpost.com/account/sending-domains/create) ([EU](https://app.eu.sparkpost.com/account/sending-domains/create)).
-If you already added a domain, visit the [Sending Domains page](https://app.sparkpost.com/account/sending-domains) ([EU](https://app.eu.sparkpost.com/account/sending-domains)) to find your existing domain and click on the domain to complete the domain set up.
+If you already added a domain, under **Configuration**, visit the [Sending Domains page](https://app.sparkpost.com/account/sending-domains) ([EU](https://app.eu.sparkpost.com/account/sending-domains)) to find your existing domain and click on the domain to complete the domain set up.
 You should now be on your domain's edit page and see that it has a status of "Unverified".

 ![Editing domain settings](media/getting-started-sparkpost/domain-edit-page.png)